gilcrest/diygoapi/README.md

 - I'm learning Go as a hobby and absolutely love it.
 I'm hoping to start to use Go professionally soon and in order to do so, I want to make sure I'm able to build "industrial strength" REST APIs, in order to mentor my team.
 The goal of this app is to make an example/template of relational database-backed APIs that have characteristics needed to ensure success in a high volume environment.

 - This is a work in progress - you'll notice most things below are not checked, but I will get there!
 Any feedback and/or support are welcome.
-I'm not an expert and have very thick skin, so please feel free to tell me how bad something is and I'll make it better.
+I do not purport to be an expert and have very thick skin, so please feel free to tell me how bad something is and I'll make it better.

 ## Critical components of any API (in no particular order)